ltonlorenzi/ltonlorenzi-portfolio/TO-DO.md

 GENERAL:

-fix translation for the public page agregar algunos test. no muchos pero ALGO como para aprender fix build add Option: OpenAI's GPT-4 AP to generate about description based on the user data
+-fix translation for the public page
+-agregar algunos test. no muchos pero ALGO como para aprender -add Option: OpenAI's GPT-4 AP to generate about description based on the user data -pagination

-USER:
-quiero que este proyecto se pueda vender y que los usuarios puedan cargar la data que quieran.